MinaMonsi/web-Sprint-Challenge-User-Interface-and-Git/README.md

 5. Explain why git is valuable to a team of developers.

-   Git is valuable because it performs strongly and is more reliable.
+   Git is valuable because it allows a team to work on a project together without destroying the original code.
+A team can merge changes made by each member to one scource.
+It also keeps track of every change and keeps a record of what has been done.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.